👉

 The research paper uncovers a significant privacy risk posed by code completion tools like GitHub Copilot and Amazon CodeWhisperer.
 The findings indicate that these models not only leak the original secrets present in their training data but also suggest other secrets that were encountered elsewhere in their training corpus.
 This exposes sensitive information and raises serious privacy concerns.

 For instance, even if a hard-coded secret was removed from the git history after being leaked by a developer, an attacker can still extract it using the prompting techniques described in the study.
+These unrevoked secrets present an ongoing security risk as they remain memorized by the models.
 The research demonstrates that these models can suggest valid and operational secrets found in their training data.

 These findings are supported by another recent study conducted by a researcher from Wuhan University, titled Security Weaknesses of Copilot Generated Code in GitHub.
 The study analyzed 435 code snippets generated by Copilot from GitHub projects and used multiple security scanners to identify vulnerabilities.